bkach/OpenAuthenticator/README.md

 - Create a GPG key if you had not already
 - Add yourself as an admin in the repo
 - Add a commit including the pubring, trustdb, and blackbox-admin.txt files

+### Encryption / Decryption

+At the moment only a the `fabric.properties` file is encrypted.
+In order to decrypt the file, run `blackbox_edit_start app/fabric.properties.gpg`.
+Once finished and **before** committing make sure to run `blackbox_edit_end app/fabric.properties.gpg`.

+There are also the convenience files `script/lock` and `script/unlock` which run these commands.

 ## Notes